 Augustine and his followers accused Pelagius of reviving the "Natural Philosophy of the Druids" -- the belief that when the will is free there is no sin, and that we have the power to exercise choice in any moment, no matter what context.
 Pelagius wrote about 'the ability, the will, the act.'
 Many writers since his time have presented the same arguments, which we now refer to as 'Pelagianism'.

-In a free society, all people are equal in common law, and each have a right to exercise free will and free speech within the law.
-Government has a role in acknowledging and supporting the personal sovereignty of every individual.
+In a free society, all people are equal in common law, and each has a right to exercise free will and free speech within the law.
+The government has a role in acknowledging and supporting the personal sovereignty of every individual.

 So, let us picture the dancer preparing standing still with eyes closed, concentrating all their attention on 'being in the body', noticing the energy that is focused within themselves -- a profound sense of their nature, they may begin to move, exploring the 'meaning' of energy as they dance, concentrating on 'inner stillness' while slowly moving: shoulders dropped back; body light and loose, feeling the energy flowing up through the feet, all the way from the magnetic center of the earth.